TommyChangUMD/ENPM673_turtlebot_perception_challenge/README.md

     style="display: block; margin: 0 auto"
     />](screenshots/gazebo.png)

+## How stop the Gazebo simulation?
+Instead of closing the Gazebo window, just hit control-c from the console to send an "interrupt signal" (SIGINT) to the entire chain of processes.

 ## How to bring up the camera image?
 One way is to use `rqt`'s image viewer to display the `/camera/image_raw` topic: